• Skip to primary navigation

 1. ACV suppresses appetite

-The acetic acid content of ACV is beneficial for fat loss that is essential to weight loss (3).
-Although there’s no clear explanation of how it aids to lose weight, the common explanation was linked to the ability of the acids and other enzymes to improve metabolism and suppress appetite.
+The acetic acid content of ACV is beneficial for fat loss which is essential to weight loss (3).
+Although there’s no clear explanation of how it aids in losing weight, the standard explanation was linked to the ability of the acids and other enzymes to improve metabolism and suppress appetite.
 Likewise, it reduces water retention and makes you feel more refreshed.

-As apple cider vinegar makes you feel full, it follows that the possibility of taking in calorie is reduced as supported by studies.
-The ability of the acetic acid to suppress appetite also reduces your hunger particularly if you use ACV with a starchy meal.
+As apple cider vinegar makes you feel full, the possibility of taking in calories is reduced, as supported by studies.
+The ability of acetic acid to suppress appetite also reduces your hunger, mainly if you use ACV with a starchy meal.

 1. ACV lowers blood sugar levels

 A recent study revealed that the acetic acid content in ACV reduces the blood sugar level and eventually decreases the rate of insulin production.
-Scientifically speaking, lower insulin levels can stimulate weight loss (4, 5).
+Scientifically, lower insulin levels can stimulate weight loss (4, 5).

 1. ACV controls fat absorption

-Adding apple cider vinegar into your diet can improve your metabolism, thus makes your body burn fat faster.
-Likewise, it also controls the fat accumulation and reduces cholesterol levels.
+Adding apple cider vinegar to your diet can improve your metabolism, thus making your body burn fat faster.
+Likewise, it also controls fat accumulation and reduces cholesterol levels.

 1. ACV detoxifies the body

-Aside from the acetic acid content, the apple cider vinegar also has insoluble fiber that detoxifies the body from toxins.
-With this, it makes your body able to utilize the nutrients from the food you eat.
+Aside from the acetic acid content, apple cider vinegar also has insoluble fiber that detoxifies the body from toxins.
+This enables your body to utilize the nutrients from the food you eat.
 Once your body is detoxified, you can expect an improved bowel movement.

 When and How Often Do You Need to Drink ACV for Weight Loss?

-The recommended amount of apple cider vinegar that you can be mixed with water is 1-2 tablespoons daily.
-You can divide it into three doses all throughout the day.
+The recommended amount of apple cider vinegar to be mixed with water is 1-2 tablespoons daily.
+You can divide it into two doses all throughout the day.

 The best time to drink it is before meals.
 You can start using apple cider vinegar with 1 teaspoon and observe how your body will tolerate it.

-In research shows, those who consumed 1-2 tablespoon (15 ml – 30 ml) of ACV per day, on average they can get the following benefits:
+Research shows those who consumed 1-2 tablespoons (15 ml – 30 ml) of ACV per day, on average, can get the following benefits:

 • Weight loss: 2.6 pounds (1.2 kg) to 3.7 pounds (1.7 kg)